-The Parlor NYC is pleased to present a solo exhibition of works by artist in residence Indira Cesarine opening on October 29, 2020 and on view through August 31, 2021.
+The Parlor NYC is pleased to present a solo exhibition of works by artist in residence Indira Cesarine opening on October 29, 2020 and on view until further notice (extended indefinitely).
 The exhibition, which is presented in collaboration with The Untitled Space gallery, will be the inauguration of their resident artist series presented annually at the newly opened 13,000 sq ft luxury wellness space located in the heart of the NoMad Design District at 33rd Street and Madison Avenue.

 The Parlor NYC’s artist residency uniquely fuses the luxury wellness community with contemporary art.
 The exhibition presents a collection of over 70 works in a variety of mediums including photography, printmaking, and mixed media neon artwork created by the artist between 1993-2020.
 Many early works on paper, including a number of intaglio etchings created in the 1990s are being exhibited for the first time.
 Known for her empowering feminist themes, Indira Cesarine’s artwork engages a narrative of social discourse and art activism.
 Cesarine’s artwork has been featured internationally at many galleries, museums, and festivals, including The Metropolitan Museum of Art, Mattatuck Museum, Hudson Valley MOCA, The Watermill Center, Paul Mellon Art Center, CICA Museum, San Luis Obispo Museum of Art, French Embassy Cultural Center, Art Basel Miami, Cannes Film Festival, and SPRING/BREAK Art Show to name a few.